acse-hvs119/pyTRACK-CMIP6/README.md

 ## Using pyTRACK-CMIP6 on JASMIN

+#### Installing TRACK

 It is possible to use pyTRACK-CMIP6 on JASMIN, but the installation will require a few extra steps due to the way that NetCDF is set up there.
-Due to somce path dependencies in TRACK, it is highly recommended to install TRACK in your home directory.
+Due to some path dependencies in TRACK, it is highly recommended to install TRACK in your home directory.
 Please ensure that enough disk space is available in your JASMIN home directory to accommodate copies of the input data in the TRACK directory, which is required for running TRACK.
 To install, please also have TRACK in your home directory and refer to the following method:
 ```
 module load netcdf/gnu/4.4.7/4.3.2
 export CC=gcc FC=gfortran ARFLAGS=